2022 Maryland House of Delegates election: District 2A

 The new District 2A includes east Washington and north Frederick counties.
-While two-term Republican incumbent William J. Wivell, who was re-elected in 2018 with 34.7 percent of the vote, is running for a third term, two-term Republican incumbent Neil Parrott, who was re-elected in 2018 with 40.0 percent of the vote, announced on November 17, 2021, that he would run for Congress in Maryland's 6th congressional district instead of running for a third term.
+While two-term Republican incumbent William J. Wivell, who was re-elected in 2018 with 34.7 percent of the vote, was running for a third term, two-term Republican incumbent Neil Parrott, who was re-elected in 2018 with 40.0 percent of the vote, announced on November 17, 2021, that he would run for Congress in Maryland's 6th congressional district instead of running for a third term.

 District 2B

 The new District 2B encompasses the city of Hagerstown in Washington County.
-Republican incumbent Brenda J. Thiam is running for a full term after being appointed to the seat on October 6, 2020, following the appointment of Paul D. Corderman, who was re-elected in 2018 with 51.9 percent of the vote, to the Maryland Senate.
+Republican incumbent Brenda J. Thiam was running for a full term after being appointed to the seat on October 6, 2020, following the appointment of Paul D. Corderman, who was re-elected in 2018 with 51.9 percent of the vote, to the Maryland Senate.

 District 3

 The new 3rd district encompasses the city of Frederick in Frederick County.
 The 2020 redistricting cycle saw districts 3A and 3B merge to form one district.
-First-term Democratic incumbent Kenneth P. Kerr, who was re-elected in 2018 with 52.4 percent of the vote, is running for re-election, while two-term incumbents Karen Lewis Young and Carol L. Krimm, who were re-elected in 2018 with 31.4 and 31.3 percent of the vote respectively, are retiring.
+First-term Democratic incumbent Kenneth P. Kerr, who was re-elected in 2018 with 52.4 percent of the vote, was running for re-election, while two-term incumbents Karen Lewis Young and Carol L. Krimm, who were re-elected in 2018 with 31.4 and 31.3 percent of the vote respectively, were retiring.
 Young announced on June 26, 2021, that she would run for state Senate in District 3 instead of seeking a third term.

 District 4

 The new 4th district includes most of Frederick County, not including the northern part of the county nor the city of Frederick.
-Two-term incumbent Barrie Ciliberti and first-term incumbent Jesse Pippy, both Republicans who won with 19.7 and 19.2 percent of the vote respectively, are running for their third and second terms respectively, while first-term Republican incumbent Dan Cox, who was elected in 2018 with 20.6 percent of the vote, announced on July 4, 2021, that he would run for governor.
+Two-term incumbent Barrie Ciliberti and first-term incumbent Jesse Pippy, both Republicans who won with 19.7 and 19.2 percent of the vote respectively, were running for their third and second terms respectively, while first-term Republican incumbent Dan Cox, who was elected in 2018 with 20.6 percent of the vote, announced on July 4, 2021, that he would run for governor.

 District 5

 The new 5th district encompasses most of Carroll County, including Eldersburg and Westminster.
-Two-term incumbent April Rose, who was re-elected in 2018 with 26.8 percent of the vote, is running for a third term, while two-term incumbents Susan W. Krebs and Haven Shoemaker, who were re-elected in 2018 with 30.9 and 26.5 percent of the vote respectively, are retiring.
+Two-term incumbent April Rose, who was re-elected in 2018 with 26.8 percent of the vote, was running for a third term, while two-term incumbents Susan W. Krebs and Haven Shoemaker, who were re-elected in 2018 with 30.9 and 26.5 percent of the vote respectively, were retiring.
 Shoemaker announced on July 20, 2021, that he would run for Carroll County state's attorney instead of a third term.

 District 6

 The new 6th district encompasses southeast Baltimore County, including Dundalk, Essex, and Edgemere.
-Two-term Republican incumbents Robert B. Long, Robin Grammer Jr., and Richard W. Metzgar, who were re-elected in 2018 with 19.7, 19.5, and 19.2 percent of the vote respectively, are all running for re-election to a third term.
+Two-term Republican incumbents Robert B. Long, Robin Grammer Jr., and Richard W. Metzgar, who were re-elected in 2018 with 19.7, 19.5, and 19.2 percent of the vote respectively, were all running for re-election to a third term.